-H. pylori, which used to be called Campylobacter pylori, can also cause peptic ulcers (commonly known as stomach ulcers).
+H. pylori, which used to be called Campylobacter pylori, also can cause peptic ulcers (commonly known as stomach ulcers).
 In older kids and adults, the most common symptom of peptic ulcer disease is a gnawing or burning pain in the abdomen, usually in the area below the ribs and above the navel.
 This pain often gets worse on an empty stomach and improves as soon as the person eats food, drinks milk, or takes antacid medicine.

 Scientists suspect that H. pylori infection may be contagious because the infection seems to run in families and is more common where people live in crowded or unsanitary conditions.
 Although research suggests that infection is passed from person to person, exactly how this happens isn't really known.